The Italian Job: Reception

 On review aggregator Rotten Tomatoes, the film holds an approval rating of 82% and an average rating of 7.5/10, based on 33 reviews.
 The website's critical consensus reads, "The Italian Job is a wildly fun romp that epitomizes the height of Britannia style."
 On Metacritic it has a score of 70% based on reviews from 10 critics, indicating "generally favorable" reviews.
 Most positive reviews focus on the climactic car chase and the acting of both Michael Caine and Noël Coward, complementing Peter Collinson's directing.
 It is considered highly evocative of 1960s London and the era in Britain as a whole.
 In a modern review Nik Higgins of Future Movies claims that the film makes Austin Powers's wardrobe appear "drab and grey".
-He compliments Michael Caine's ability to effectively portray the character of Charlie.
+He compliments Michael Caine's ability to effectively portray the character of Croker.

 In 1999, it was ranked No. 36 on the BFI Top 100 British films by the British Film Institute.
 In November 2004, Total Film named The Italian Job the 27th greatest British film of all time.
 In 2011, it was voted the best British film in a poll of film fans conducted by Sky Movies HD.
 The line "You're only supposed to blow the bloody doors off!" by Caine was voted favourite film one-liner in a 2003 poll of 1,000 film fans.
 One of the most discussed end scenes in film, what happened to the coachload of gold teetering over the edge of a cliff, has been debated in the decades since the film was released.

 Vincent Canby, writing at the time of the film's release, felt that the caper film had been made before and much better as well.
 He complimented the film's technological sophistication, only criticising what he saw as an "emotionally retarded" plot.
 Canby also expressed concern that Coward's appearance in the film, although intended to be kind, "exploits him in vaguely unpleasant ways" by surrounding his character with images of the royal family, which had not knighted him at the time.
 A contemporary review in Time magazine felt that the film spent too much time focusing on the film's caper as opposed to building the characters; it also criticised the car chases as "dull and deafening".

 The movie was the 14th most popular at the UK box office in 1969.
-Although it received a Golden Globe nomination for "Best English-Language Foreign Film", the film was not a success in the US.
+Although it received a nomination for the Golden Globe Award for Best English-Language Foreign Film at the 27th Golden Globes, the film was not a success in the US.
 The film remains popular, however.
 James Travers of Films de France believes that the film's enduring appeal rests in the "improbable union" of Michael Caine, Noël Coward and Benny Hill, whom he considers "three of the best known [British] performers [...] in the late 1960s".
 He states that the film has a cult status and stands as a "classic of its genre".